GaneshPatilDS/Ipl_Pinch_hitters_In_Power_Play_So_far/README.md

     ![v shevag](https://github.com/GaneshPatilDS/Ipl_Pinch_hitters_In_Power_Play_So_far/assets/123234894/8f3f568e-6e56-40d0-bd3c-4581470fc83e)

-   A force to reckon with, Sehwag showcased his aggressive style with a striking 149.77 Strike Rate, scoring an impressive 650 runs.
+   Sehwag, a formidable force on the field, displayed his aggressive batting style with a remarkable Strike Rate of 149.77, amassing an impressive total of 650 runs.

 3. **Adam Gilchrist**: